VFX Spotlight

 We believe that visual effects artists should be cast for their unique talents and style, just like actors.

-Kevin Todd Haug summed it up in his 'Manifxto' blog 20 years ago:
+Kevin Todd Haug summed it up 20 years ago:

 "You're a director; you go to a movie, let's say, WAR OF THE WORLDS.
 You see a cool shot; let's say, the impossible camera move in, out and around the minivan.
 You say to yourself, 'Hey, whoever did that work would be great for an effects shot I need in my next film.
 I need to find out who they are.
 All I can say is: Good luck."